Bring Back Birdie: Songs

+Production history

 Bring Back Birdie opened on Broadway on March 5, 1981 at the Martin Beck Theatre and closed on March 7, 1981 after 4 performances and 31 previews.
 Directed (and with original conception) by Joe Layton, the set design was by David Mitchell, costume design by Fred Voelpel, lighting design by David Hays, choreography by Frank O'Dowd, musical direction by Mark Hummel, and principal orchestrations by Ralph Burns.
-The cast featured Donald O'Connor (Albert), Chita Rivera (Rose), Maurice Hines (Mtobe), Marcel Forestieri (Birdie), Robin Morse (Jenny), and Maria Karnilova (Mae).

 Rivera was nominated for a Tony Award for Best Actress in a Musical and a Drama Desk Award as Outstanding Actress in a Musical.

 Response

-In his review for The New York Times, Frank Rich wrote that the musical was "depressing" and "tired", while praising Chita Rivera: "far more effective" and noting that the score had "a few sprightly melodies".
+In his review for The New York Times, Frank Rich wrote that the musical was "depressing" and "tired", while praising Chita Rivera: "far more effective" and noting that the score had "a few sprightly melodies."

 In his book Not Since Carrie: Forty Years of Broadway Musical Flops, theater historian Ken Mandelbaum wrote that the show "may rank as the worst Broadway musical ever to be created by top-level professionals," with, among other things, a "tasteless and ridiculous" book and a score that contained "grotesque gospel and punk numbers" and "retreads of songs from the original [Bye Bye Birdie]."
 Similarly, theater historian Ethan Mordden described it as "the worst musical ever written by people you'd heard of", writing that its book "recalled the excesses of brainless twenties musicals", and that "very little" of the score was "even slightly listenable."